-If said foreigner has a right to visa-free movement in the EU (a list of countries, whose foreign residents are entitled to visa-free movement can be found here:: https://eur-lex.europa.eu/legal-content/PL/ALL/?uri=CELEX:32018R1806 – Annex I), he/she will be able to apply for international protection in another EU member state.
+If a foreigner has the right to visa-free travel in the EU (the list of countries whose foreigners are eligible for visa-free travel can be found here: https://eur-lex.europa.eu/legal-content/PL/ALL/?uri=CELEX:32018R1806 – Annex II) and has not yet exhausted the 90-day period of stay in the Schengen area, he will be able to submit an application for international protection in another EU country.

-If the foreigner holds a residence permit or visa issued by another state, he/she will be able to apply for international protection in the state that issued the visa.
+If a foreigner has a residence permit or a visa issued by another country, he will be able to apply for international protection in that country.

-If the foreigner holds a visa issued by any EU country, he/she will be able to travel within the EU for 90 days in every 180 days, however he/she should apply for international protection in the country that issued the visa.
-Otherwise, he/she may be sent back to the issuing country to have his/her application for international protection reviewed.
+If a foreigner has a visa issued by any of the EU countries, he will be able to travel within the EU for 90 days within every 180 days, but he should apply for international protection in the country that issued the visa.
+Otherwise, it may be sent back to the issuing country for the examination of its application for international protection.

-On the other hand, if the foreigner in question has crossed the border on the basis of a permit issued by the Commander in Chief of the Border Guard (i.e. a residence permit valid for a period of 15 days), then according to the law he/she is only entitled to stay in the territory of Poland.
-If he/she crosses the border and applies for international protection in another country, he/she may be transferred back to Poland on the basis of the so-called Dublin III Regulation.
-Naturally, whether the transfer actually takes place will depend on the state in which the foreigner submits the application, and on whether the state completes all the formalities on time.
-Furthermore, there are some humanitarian or family circumstances that may result in refraining from transferring the foreigner to Poland.
+However, if the situation concerns a foreigner who has crossed the border on the basis of a permit issued by the Border Guard Commander in Chief (residence permit for a period of 15 days) and has not been covered by temporary protection, then, according to the regulations, he or she is entitled to stay only in the territory of Poland.
+In the event of crossing the border and applying for international protection in another country, he may be transferred back to Poland on the basis of the so-called Dublin III Regulation.
+Of course, whether the transfer actually takes place will depend on the will of the state in which the foreigner submitted the application, as well as whether this state completes all the formalities on time.
+There are also humanitarian or family reasons that may result in the withdrawal from the transfer of the foreigner to Poland.